 If you came from Google, please reply because you searched for that phrase.
 It is incomprehensible the abnormal amount of queries for that phrase appearing on my Search Console, which made me write this article and answer that question.

 The currency name of Denmark is Danish krone which equals 0.58 cents, and is also used in Greenland.
 His code is DKK and the coins are divided into øre, where 100 øre equals 1 krone (Danish krone).
 There are 25 and 50 øre coins, in addition to 1, 2, 5, 10 and 20 krone coins.
 The banknotes are 50, 100, 200, 500, 1000 kroner.

 The only dinar coins that have a hole in the middle are 1 krone, 2 krone and 5 krone.
 Both øre coins and those worth more than 5 krone have no hole in the middle and are beautiful.
 Maybe that's why you search for Danish coins without a hole in the middle, but what usually draws attention to the coins are the pierced ones.

-Sometimes I seriously think it is some kind of conspiracy or secret method to find a secret website.
-We are talking about more than 200,000 monthly searches for that phrase.
-If it were something like Danish coins, krones and ores, but I'm talking about the phrase: Which Danish currency doesn't have a hole in the middle…
+Sometimes I seriously think it's some sort of conspiracy or secret method to find some secret website.
+We're talking about 200,000+ monthly searches for that phrase.
+If it was something like Danish coins, krones and ores, but I'm talking about the phrase: Which Danish currency doesn't have a hole in the middle…

 After a few years I discovered why several people entered my article about 5 yen coins using Danish coins.
 This happened because of a TV show that asked that question ...
 How powerful are the programs ...